AbrialWong/employee-dashboard/README.md

  User is able to :
  - view and employee details at one go
  - filter employee based on salary range
- - filter the list by id, employee name, login / salary in ascending or descending order
+ - sort the list by salary in ascending order

  Employee list table:
  - handle pagination (5,10,15 per page)

  <b>Technology used</b>

-React, React-Redux, Redux Toolkit, Ant Design, LESS, Axios
+React, React-Redux, Redux Toolkit, Ant Design, LESS, fetch

  > User Story 3: CRUD feature